ritza-co/replit-docs-2/docs/tutorials/building-a-nineties-inspired-website.md

 There are tons of HTML elements.
 But don't worry!
 You don't have to memorize everything.
 Once you understand how elements and tags work, you can always refer to [the documentation](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) and find relevant elements and their usage.

 HTML is the skeleton of our website.
 But CSS or Cascading Style Sheets is what adds interest to a website.
 CSS is used to style and alter the layout of HTML elements.
-We use CSS to alter fonts, change colors and size, add animations, and control other decorative features of our website.
+We use CSS to specify fonts, change colors and size, add animations, and control other decorative features of our website.

 We will learn more about HTML and CSS as we make our website.